 14 You are My friends if you do whatever I command you.

-Jesus now announces a new status for those who follow Him.
+Jesus now announced a new status for those who follow Him.

 14 You are My friends

-Jesus defines what it means to be His friend.
+Jesus defined what it means to be His friend.
 He spoke here to the apostles.
 They were no mere acquaintances to Jesus; they had a personal relationship with Him.

 if you do whatever I command you.

 True friends subject themselves to Jesus.
-Obedience is not what makes the apostles friends of Christ; it what characterizes friends of the Lord.
+Obedience is not what made the apostles friends of Christ; it is what characterizes friends of the Lord.

-Friendship with the Lord is not reciprocal friendship.
-Jesus will not become friends with the apostles depending on His doing what they ask.
+Friendship with the Lord is not reciprocal in nature.
+Jesus would not become friends with the apostles depending on His doing what they asked.
 Nowhere in Scripture is either the Father or the Son a friend of a finite human being.
 Abraham and Moses were called friends of God, but God was not their friend (2 Chr 20:7 Is 41:8; Ja 2:23; Ex 33:11).
-Lazarus was Jesus’ friend, but He was not a friend of anyone.
+Lazarus was Jesus’ friend, but Jesus was not a friend of anyone.
 The point here is that God does not have a mutual, reciprocal friendship with believers.

 Friends of Jesus are characterized by responding to His protocols for life.

 We are Jesus’ friends without qualification, without performance.
 It is important to note that Jesus’ love for us is not conditional nor is it based on performance.
 However, the friends of Jesus are those who do His behests.
 Jesus is never called our friend.
-The nature of our friendship was not mutual.
-On Jesus part friendship involved giving commands and on the disciples’ part appropriation of those behests to their lives.
+The nature of our friendship is not mutual.
+On Jesus’ part friendship involved giving commands, and on the disciples’ part appropriation of those behests to their lives.